YoungMayor/prunejs/README.md

 1. PruneJS iterates through `includeDirs`.
 2. For each directory, it recursively finds files.
 3. It skips any file or subdirectory that matches `excludeDirs`.
+4. If `excludeIgnoredFiles` is true, it skips any file matched by `.gitignore`.

 ### Safety Checks